 - How much will your college savings account grow over time?

-There’s a new online calculator at cnnmoney.com/collegecosts that gives you an estimate of the cost of over 2,000 four-year schools.
+I recommend using an online calculator that gives you an estimate of the cost your chosen college or university.
 The estimate takes your household income and inflation into account, as well as the percentage of students who receive scholarships or grants at a given school.

 Because you can’t know the answer to every question about the cost of college ahead of time, it’s kind of like planning for retirement.
-A few of the same rules apply: get an early start, take advantage of tax-favored college savings accounts, and allocate your investments more conservatively as freshman year approaches.
+A few of the same rules apply: get an early start, take advantage of tax-favored college savings accounts, such as a 529 college savings plan or a Coverdell ESA, and allocate your investments more conservatively as freshman year approaches.

 How to Cut the Cost of College